polymerdevs/Quest-Into-The-Polyverse-Phase-1/README.md

 To maintain engagement and a competitive spirit among teams and developers, we will implement a leaderboard to track team's performance according to the points earned in rubric.
 This will help Polymer ultimately facilitate rewards, promoting healthy competition and community engagement, encouraging participants to put their best foot forward.

-**Submissions will be reviewed on a rolling basis and to help us priortize your project - provide a working demo, engage with community and start onboarding users.
-Team that can showcase adoption within the community will be prioritzed.**
+**Submissions will be reviewed on a rolling basis and to help us prioritize your project - provide a working demo, engage with community and start onboarding users.
+Teams that can showcase adoption within the community will be prioritized.**

 Note: While multiple teams can work on the same quest, the leaderboard will only feature up to two teams per quest.
 To secure a spot beyond this limit, teams must demonstrate significant innovation beyond the foundational features.

 ## Developer Incentives
 The Polyverse offers developers opportunities for engagement and potentially influence the future direction of Polymer's interop solutions.
 Based on a projects percentile ranking in the leaderboard, project member(s) will be given **Reward Attributes** and stand a chance to receive potential future developer allocation.

-Note: In order to promote team work, Reward Attributes will be alloted as is (not divided) to all the developers in a registered team, make sure to register!
+Note: In order to promote team work, Reward Attributes will be allocated as is (not divided) to all the developers in a registered team, make sure to register!

 Moreover, teams demonstrating substantial and meaningful development till **22nd March** have the opportunity to advance to Polymer’s [Launch Partner Program](https://www.polymerlabs.org/blog/unveiling-the-polymer-partnership-program).
 This program is designed to support the most promising projects in transitioning from concept to protocol.
 Drop early submissions [here](https://docs.google.com/forms/d/e/1FAIpQLSfRLX9lhmDrx4-QdyxOx8d5TtfdJmqhzSbecGaFFZxm_AZMqg/viewform?usp=sf_link).
 Selected teams will benefit from: